Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 The performance was terrible:

 The site was entirely static content - no user accounts, no comments, no dynamic functionality.
 Every page hit required PHP to query MySQL, render the template, and serve HTML.
-We were paying a premium to serve static content dynamically.
+The site was paying a premium to serve static content dynamically.

-This article documents our migration to S3 + CloudFront hosting, which dramatically reduced our monthly costs while delivering much faster average load times.
+This article walks through migrating a site like this to S3 + CloudFront hosting, which dramatically reduces hosting costs while delivering much faster average load times.

 The Migration Strategy: WordPress to Static S3